 The Azerbaijan Digital Hub (ADH) program of AzerTelecom is aimed at transforming Azerbaijan into a regional digital center.
 The implementation of the program provides unique opportunities for creating a solid foundation for the national IT and National Innovation Strategy of the country.
 It is expected to make an important contribution to accelerating digitalization, flexible transformation into a digital economy, and the development of IT architecture in the Caspian Sea littoral country.

-AzerTelecom is aiming to create a digital telecommunications corridor between Europe and Asia, known as the Digital Silk Road, referring to the ancient and famous trade and transport corridor known as the Silk Road where Azerbaijan was the gateway between Asia and Europe.
+AzerTelecom is aiming to create a digital telecommunications corridor between Europe and Central Asia, known as the Digital Silk Way.
 One of the crucial segments of the ADH program is the Trans-Caspian project, which addresses laying fiber-optic cables between Azerbaijan and Central Asian countries along the bottom of the Caspian Sea.

 AzerTelecom has already landed agreements with Kazakhstan and Turkmenistan for building such backbone cable lines.
 Data transmission between Azerbaijan and Kazakhstan through that cable is expected to start sometime in 2021.

-Meanwhile, as part of the ADH, a regional Data Center will be created in Baku with an ultimate goal of turning Azerbaijan into a regional Digital Hub for the Caucasus, Commonwealth of Independent States (CIS) region, Central and South Asia, the Middle East and surrounding regions where a total of roughly 1.8 billion people live.
+Meanwhile, as part of the ADH, a regional Data Center will be created in Baku with an ultimate goal of turning Azerbaijan into a regional Digital Hub for the Caucasus, Central and South Asia, the Middle East and surrounding regions where a total of roughly 1.8 billion people live.